twbs/bootstrap/site/content/docs/4.5/components/carousel.md

       <td>interval</td>
       <td>number</td>
       <td>5000</td>
       <td>The amount of time to delay between automatically cycling an item.
-If false, carousel will not automatically cycle.</td>
+If <code>false</code>, carousel will not automatically cycle.</td>
     </tr>
     <tr>
       <td>keyboard</td>